mazal/untrammeled-penny/README.md

 ## Resources

 [^1]: NOTE: The syntax sample for **nesting a blockquote** w/in a list does not render well in **MacDown’s** parsed preview.
 The best I can achieve is to add two spaces after parent bullet item, which will indent the child blockquote correctly (but with the `>` appearing and lacking blockquote-like style.)
-I was/am okay with this “workaround” as MacDown is simply the editor and not a final host for any doc—Marked2 mirrors GitHub’s output correctly.
-However, the two extra spaces will fail after a copy/paste from GitHub’s editor, as extra white space gets stripped out after a commit.
+I was/am okay with this “workaround” as MacDown is simply the editor and not a final host for any doc—Marked2 mirrors GitHub’s output correctly. ~~However, the two extra spaces will fail after a copy/paste from GitHub’s editor, as extra white space gets stripped out after a commit.~~ (I may be wrong about GitHub stripping white space, but MacDown rendering still is a bug, IMO.)
 I want to report this as a bug to MacDown and see the response.
 I’m satisfied the currently scripted syntax is correct for the purpose.

 [^2]: Answered by [Catija (2020)](https://meta.stackexchange.com/questions/348274/blockquotes-should-be-formatted-to-support-bullet-points-and-numbered-lists); Staff/moderator at Meta.stackexchange.com.